atiradocc/custom-compliance-demo/README.md

 ## designing a custom compliance standard

-A custom compliance standard is provided as a JSON file.
-The script takes care of submitting the file to the API.

-To create the custom compliance standard file you will need the following details:
+A custom compliance standard is represented as a JSON file.
+The script submits this file to the API.
+To create the custom compliance standard file, you will need the following details:

 - `name`: Intended name for the standard, i.e. "Internal Controls Framework"
 - `version`: Versioning your standard is strongly encouraged